 Penguin/Over-Optimization Penalty/Webspam Update

 Google first rolled-out the Penguin update on April 24, 2012.
 Google has never explained why it gave their newest (at the time) algorithm update a cutesy, cuddly name.
 One can only guess that this update was similar to the Panda update, and it decided to go with a similar name theme.
 There is an obvious black and white theme appearing.
-After its launch, Google stated that the impact of the update would only hinder 3.1% of queries, a significant decrease from Panda’s 12% affect.
+After its launch, Google stated that the impact of the update would only hinder 3.1% of queries, a significant decrease from Panda’s 12% effect.

 Unlike Panda, which historically updates every 30 days, with 25 or more known updates, Penguin has only 5 known updates.
 Below are the known updates and each update has a rolling period of 5-10 days, so mark them in Google Analytics: